olivierpierre/ukboot/README.md

   ```

 3. Compile unikernels and tools using `make`.
+   If you experiment issues such as:
+   - `No rule to make target `mini-os-x86_64-c', needed by `c-stubdom'`
-   If you experiment issues, please run the following command in this folder: `<xen sources dir>/stubdom`
+   please run the following command in this folder: `<xen sources dir>/stubdom`
    ``` shell
    ./configure --enable-c-stubdom
    ```